 Parallel Circuits Parallel circuits have many paths for current to flow to complete the circuit.
 Current flows through each component directly and is therefore not affected by the other components.
-Example 6 (figure 1) shows two 6Volt bulbs connected in a parallel circuit.
-Example 6 (figure 1)
+The below circuit shows two bulbs connected in a parallel circuit.

-Two Bulbs operating in Parallel at 6 Volts In this type of circuit all components are connected separately and each have a direct connection to the battery.
+In this type of circuit all components are connected separately and each have a direct connection to the battery.
 Therefore if either bulb fails and becomes faulty, current will continue to flow through the rest of the working components in the circuit.
 This type of circuit is commonly found in domestic house wiring.
 Notice the brightness of the bulbs as we connect them in parallel.
 They should be the same or only slightly dimmer (due to safety restrictions in the battery module).
 Try this- Slowly unscrew one bulb from its housing.
 This again will simulate a failed component.
 What are the results this time in a Parallel Circuit?
+Activity 11 - Experiment with other modules

-Activity 2- Now experiment with other modules in the range with series and parallel connections to see the effects and combinations that can be produced.
+Now experiment with other modules in the range with series and parallel connections to see the effects and combinations that can be produced.
 Refer to the Example Circuits CD-ROM for some ideas.
 Produce circuits that are used in everyday life that use lights, switches, sound and motion to operate or provide warning.
 Advanced Circuits By using what we have learned so far we should be able to produce more complex circuits by combining different modules in this range.
-Construct the following circuit examples.
+Activity 12 - Construct the following circuit

-Activity 3 - Can you name all 7 modules and describe what function they do in the above circuit diagram?
-Component name Function Battery 1 To supply power of 1.5 Volts to the circuit Example 8 (figure 1)
+Activity 13 - Name each component module Can you name all 7 modules and describe what function they do in the above circuit diagram?
+Component name Function Battery 1 To supply power of 1.5 Volts to the circuit Activity 14 - Construct the following circuit